top of page

 Edgar tries to salvage his family life and find a new direction for his painting and reclaim some meaning in his life.
 The film exposes the scandal between Edgar and René Degas, which kept them from speaking for ten years.
 The story explores pivotal events that led Degas to return to Paris with a focused, new direction in his artwork: Impressionism.

-Bios: of Co-Writers: Rory O’Neill Schmitt & Rosary O'Neill
+Co-Writers: Rory O’Neill Schmitt & Rosary O'Neill

 Rory O’Neill Schmitt, PhD